 Country risk is low to moderate in India.
 The OECD country risk grade is 3; comparable with the Philippines, Thailand and Indonesia.
 This indicates a relatively low to moderate likelihood that India will be unable and/or unwilling to meet its external debt obligations—though individual private debtors can and do default.

 Payment delays are an issue in India.
-According to the Atradius Payment Practices Barometer, the proportion of overdue domestic business to business (B2B) invoices increased again to 58% in 2018.
-This contrasts with 37% in Australia.
+According to the Atradius Payment Practices Barometer, the proportion of overdue domestic business to business (B2B) invoices reached 39% in 2019.
+This is much higher than in Australia, for example, where the ratio is 20%.
 But the Indian government has introduced more effective bankruptcy and insolvency laws that should make it easier for creditors to seek repayment from debtors who are in arrears.